-- 1. Energy drinks of any size are not allowed. - 2.
-Pop is limited to 20 oz. bottles only (While it is understandable and acceptable for students to bring in a pop or two it is not acceptable for students to bring two liter bottles, six packs, twelve packs, or cases of pop into the school building). - 3.
-Food and candy should be of the single serving size (No big bags of chips or candy). - 4.
-Individual student water bottles are acceptable, but they must be clear, and they may only be filled with water or juice.
+- 1. Pop is limited to 20 oz. bottles only (While it is understandable and acceptable for students to bring in a pop or two it is not acceptable for students to bring two liter bottles, six packs, twelve packs, or cases of pop into the school building). - 2.
+Food and candy should be of the single serving size (No big bags of chips or candy). - 3.
+Individual student water bottles are acceptable, but they must be clear, sealable and may only be filled with water or juice.
 Individual bottles are allowed in the hallways.
-They are only allowed in the classroom if the teacher approves. - 5.
-The right to chew gum or not will rest in the hands of each individual teacher.

-- 6. Sunflower seeds are not allowed in school. - 7.
+They are only allowed in the classroom if the teacher approves. - 4.
+The right to chew gum or not will rest in the hands of each individual teacher. - 5.
+Sunflower seeds are not allowed in school. - 6.
 No food or beverage of any kind is allowed in the business lab, media center, or computer labs.
 The contents of any beverage container may be checked at any time by school staff.